 The consideration paid/received for the purchase-sale of treasury shares is recognized directly in the equity.
 The cost of maintained treasury shares held is presented as a reserve separately (treasury share repurchase).
 Any excess of the amount received for the sale of treasury shares over the average cost from the sold shares is credited to the premium on the sale of stock.
-During the quarter, the trading of the treasury shares represented a net purchase of 329,836 titles amounting \$ 315,817,000.
+During the quarter, the trading of the treasury shares represented a net purchase of 238,465 titles amounting Ps.
+271,455,000

-GRUPO ELEKTRA, S. A. B. DE C. V. Consoli idated Ticker: ELEKTRA Quarter: 1 Year: 2023 Dividends paid, ordinary shares: 0 Dividends paid, other shares: 0 Dividends paid, ordinary shares per share: 0 Dividends paid, other shares per share: 0 Explanation of events after interin n period that have not been re fle cted Not applicable Explanation of effect of changes in co mposition of entity du ring int erir n peri od There were no changes in the entity's composition during the e interim period reported.
-Description of compliance with IFRS s if applied for interin n financ ial report t The accompanying interim consolidated financial statemer accounting standard (IAS) 34 "Interim Financial Reporting", befor annual financial statements in accordance with International Standards and Interpretations (collectively IFRSs) issued by recommended to read altogether the annual financial statements. ecause of that they do not inclitional Financial Reporting Stan the International Accounting ude all the dards, Inte requ rnati ired info ormation counting Description of nature and amount of cha inge in estimate durin g final i nte rim pe eriod Not applicable.
+GRUPO ELEKTRA, S. A. B. DE C. V. Consoli dated Ticker: ELEKTRA Q uarter: 2 Year: 2023 Dividends paid, ordinary shares: 1,151,050,000 Dividends paid, other shares: 0 Dividends paid, ordinary shares per share: 5.2 Dividends paid, other shares per share: 0 Explanation of events after interim period that have not been reflected Not applicable Explanation of effect of changes in co mposition of entity duri ing int erin n peri od There were no changes in the entity's composition during the e interim period reported.
+Description of compliance with IFRS s if applied for interim financ ial report : The accompanying interim consolidated financial statements have been prepared in accordance with the international accounting standard (IAS) 34 "Interim Financial Reporting", because of that they do not include all the required information for annual financial statements in accordance with International Financial Reporting Standards, International Accounting Standards and Interpretations (collectively IFRSs) issued by the International Accounting Standards Board (IASB), so it is recommended to read altogether the annual financial statements as of December 31, 2022.
+Description of nature and amount of cha inge in estimate during final i ntei rim pe eriod Not applicable.